What Is a Music Genre?

 - Affects Decision Making: Identifying genre will also help musicians and their representatives choose the right labels to approach with their music and can even help them decide if they need a label at all.
 Whereas music in the pop genre benefits from having a major label behind it, indie rock can thrive on an indie imprint — and can be self-released much easier than a record by an unknown pop artist.

-A genre is the key to unlocking lost avenues for music industry success, so resist the urge to shrug it off as a meaningless label — it really is an important part of communicating your music to the masses.
+A genre is a key to unlocking lost avenues for music industry success, so resist the urge to shrug it off as a meaningless label — it really is an important part of communicating your music to the masses.